bBlocks/compose/fun.md

 ```

-## Create a bigNumber feature
+## Create a big number feature

-We can improve our original example to make it more efficient.
+We can improve our [original example](index.html#discover-super-powers-of-composition-and-inheritance-in-javascript-with-compose-library) to make it more efficient.

 ```javascript